 There are several important caveats that need to be addressed.
 The heterogeneity in reporting and the drive for novelty in publications means that meta-analysis is currently challenging in applied ecology.
 There might not be sufficient good quality research to quantify the cumulative effect of even some apparently well studied phenomena.
 Researchers are best placed to add to the evidence base by ensuring that they use of comparable measures of outcomes rather than novel ones.

 In addition, publication bias, where the direction of statistical significance of the outcome influences the decision to publish the result, might bias the evidence base available.
 This is a major caveat for all evidence synthesis approaches, but one which can be identified.
-With cumulative meta-analysis one can explore publication bias13 by accumulating the effect sizes in order of journal impact factor for example.
+Funnel plots can be used to identify the potential for non-publication of results (i.e. those of small effect size).
+With cumulative meta-analysis one can explore publication bias against results that contradict a paradigm13, by accumulating the effect sizes in order of journal impact factor for example.
 Although this method makes it possible to detect publication bias it will not solve the underlying problem, and researchers should endeavour to reduce publication bias by following open science (Table 1).

 To address this and the problem of synthesising diverse information sources in non-linear systems with multiple complexities, methodologists propose use of systems models to combine empirical evidence from systematic reviews and meta-analysis with expert opinion which allows key areas of uncertainty in a topic to be identified and prioritised for research focus (e.g. 14).
 Formal value of information analysis can then be undertaken if a decision-theoretic framework exists.